-[1.
+[i.
 In the cut we have an arc of the CENTRIPETAL AND CENTRIFUGAL FORCES.
 Earth's orbit.
-The attraction of the sun, shown by the line A B, is the centripetal force, while the tendency to follow the line C D, is the centrifugal force.
+The attraction of the sun, shown by the line A B, is the centripetal force, while the tendency to depart from the sun is the centrifugal force.
 The two combining, give the planet what may be called a resultant motion, in the direction CE; and as it meets no resistance in the void of space, it continues to revolve from age to age.

-2. If the centrifugal force were suspended, the planets would at once fall to the Sun; and if the centripetal force were destroyed, the planets would fly off in straight lines. and leave the Solar System forever.
+2. If the centrifugal force were suspended, the planets would at once fall to the Sun; and if the centripetal force were destroyed, the planets would fly off in straight lines, and leave the Solar System forever.